-Our hours will be 11:00 a.m to 5:00 p.m.
-Monday – Saturday, closed on Sunday.
+Our adoption hours are 10:00 a.m to 5:00 p.m.
+Monday – Saturday, 12 p.m. – 4 p.m.
+Sunday.
 Please note that we are only able to assist clients by appointment at this time.

 If you are a Cleveland resident with an urgent animal care need or are in need food or other supplies for your pet as a result of COVID-19, please contact us at 216-255-5012 or 216-771-4616 x 0 for assistance.